 Thanks to the Internet, your employees have a world of information at their fingertips—but how do they find the stuff that’s really good, really relevant to their work?

-In lieu of that, you can simply spend time scouting out pertinent articles, TED Talks, and other online resources, then encouraging your team to engage with them.
+In lieu of that, you can simply spend time scouting out pertinent articles, TED Talks, and other online resources, then encourage your team to engage with them.

-Another affordable option for employee training: Go on a listening tour.
+Another affordable option for employee training is to go on a listening tour.

 Schedule some structured meetings with your employees and ask them about what they find fulfilling in their work, what challenges they face, and what their goals are.